oppia/oppia-android/wiki/Installing-Oppia-Android.md

 - To learn about how we write tests at oppia-android, please refer to: [Oppia Android Testing](https://github.com/oppia/oppia-android/wiki/Oppia-Android-Testing).

-- To learn more about getting started with Bazel, please see [Oppia-Bazel-Glossary](https://github.com/oppia/oppia-android/wiki/Oppia-Bazel-Glossary).
+- To learn more about getting started with Bazel, please see the [Bazel User Guide](https://github.com/oppia/oppia-android/wiki/Bazel-User-Guide).

 ### Troubleshooting Installation
 #### General issues
 1. If the Static Checks on your PR keeps failing, please refer to [instructions on running static checks locally](https://github.com/oppia/oppia-android/wiki/Static-Analysis-Checks#how-to-run-static-checks-locally) in order to catch these errors before pushing.
 2. If you are using Android Studio or another UI-based git to push, you might see unclear errors such as `Error: Failed to push some refs to git@github.com:<your_user_name>/oppia-android.git`.
 We recommend using the command line to run all git commands.
+3. **Error**: Unresolved reference `DaggerXXTest_TestApplicationComponent`. **Solution**: Don't worry this is not an error.
+Just run the test file and it will solve the error.
+For running tests, you can see [Oppia Android Testing](https://github.com/oppia/oppia-android/wiki/Oppia-Android-Testing) document.
+4. Crashing layout tags in tablet, e.g.:
+   **Error**: `java.lang.IllegalArgumentException: The tag for topic_lessons_title is invalid.
+Received: layout-sw600dp-port/topic_lessons_title_0`
+   **Solution**: This error occurs when we remove any xml file which is related to tablet devices To solve this
+      - Uninstall the app from tablet
+      - Rebuild the app.
+      - Run the app again.

 #### Bazel issues
 The team is in the process of migrating away from Gradle to Bazel, so while the project still has Gradle build files, they are no longer maintained and cannot be used to build the project.

 Please note that:
-- It's currently recommended that all team members use **Bazel** for their active development in Android Studio.
-While some team members use the Bazel Android Studio plugin, day-to-day Bazel development currently suffers from:
+- The IntelliJ Bazel plugin currently has some known issues:
     - Significant memory overhead that continues to grow without careful pruning (i.e. periodic shutdowns of the local Bazel build server).
 On some Linux distros or MacOS, this can result in a Kernel panic when memory is fully exhausted.
     - Various symbolic errors throughout the codebase that can make it much more difficult to jump to specific symbols (though, unlike Gradle, all code including scripts are editable and runnable within Android Studio).
     - Syntax highlighting errors in some instances.
 - As the team finishes the migration to Bazel, communications and instructions will be sent ahead of time, and we will continually update our documentation with the latest changes.

+Other problems that you may run into:

 1. No matching toolchains (sdk_toolchain_type)
     ```